vtexdocs/dev-portal-content/docs/legacy-cms/shelf-template-controls.md

 Shows the promotions with highlight of which the product is part.

-_Note: If the promotion has any condition of freight, payment method or cluster, it will not be presented until these conditions are met._
+> ℹ️ If the promotion has any condition of freight, payment method or cluster, it will not be presented until these conditions are met.

 `$product.IsInStock`